awsdocs/amazon-ec2-user-guide/doc_source/spot-fleet-requests.md

 Under most circumstances, you don't need to manually create a service\-linked role\.
 Amazon EC2 creates the **AWSServiceRoleForEC2SpotFleet** service\-linked role the first time you create a Spot Fleet using the console\.

-If you use the AWS CLI or an API, you must ensure that this role exists\.

 If you had an active Spot Fleet request before October 2017, when Amazon EC2 began supporting this service\-linked role, Amazon EC2 created the **AWSServiceRoleForEC2SpotFleet** role in your AWS account\.
-For more information, see [A New Role Appeared in My AWS Account](https://docs.aws.amazon.com/IAM/latest/UserGuide/troubleshoot_roles.html#troubleshoot_roles_new-role-appeared) in the *IAM User Guide*\.
+For more information, see [A new role appeared in my AWS account](https://docs.aws.amazon.com/IAM/latest/UserGuide/troubleshoot_roles.html#troubleshoot_roles_new-role-appeared) in the *IAM User Guide*\.

-Ensure that this role exists before you use the AWS CLI or an API to create a Spot Fleet\.
+If you use the AWS CLI or an API to create a Spot Fleet, you must first ensure that this role exists\.

 **To create AWSServiceRoleForEC2SpotFleet using the console**